icshwi/e3training/workbook/chapter04.md

    > The number `80159276` is here randomly generated.
 If you happen to see the same number on your machine, today is your lucky day!

-3. Get the heartbeat again.
+3. Look at the heartbeat again.
 Is it the same?
 Why not?

 Spend some time thinking about the following: